 In September 2017, FINMA closed down the unauthorized providers of the fake cryptocurrency “E-Coin”, liquidated the companies, and issued a general warning about fake cryptocurrencies to investors.
 Furthermore, three other companies were put on FINMA’s warning list due to suspicious activity and eleven investigations were conducted into other presumably unauthorized business models relating to such coins.

-ICOs have historically been the sticking point for many regulators globally, as the definitions of categorising the ICO’s in existing frameworks have been difficult, and significant investor fraud has occurred in this space.
+ICOs have historically been the sticking point for many regulators globally, as the definitions of categorizing the ICO’s in existing frameworks have been difficult, and significant investor fraud has occurred in this space.
 However, it is clear from the spirit and intent of how FINMA views ICO’s that there is full acceptance from a regulatory perspective that ICO’s will form part of the wider capital formation landscape.
-This is important as it highlights the intent of a very credible regulator, and other jurisdictions may take their lead from FINMA if there is successful implementation
+This is important as it highlights the intent of a very credible regulator, and other jurisdictions may take their lead from FINMA if there is successful implementation.

 In Switzerland, the individual cantons, the Swiss states, are obligated to levy income tax and wealth tax on the total property (assets and rights with a cash value) of taxpayers that are resident in their canton.
 Tax rates vary between the individual cantons.
 Cryptocurrencies are treated like foreign currencies for tax purposes and are subject to wealth tax.